 How Do Robo Advisors Work?

-A Robo Advisors main function is automating the work of a human financial advisor.
+A Robo Advisors’ main function is automating the work of a human financial advisor.
 This reduces your cost of investing and provides you more accessibility and transparency into the performance of your portfolio.
+They build your portfolio, buy and sell your stocks, and finally perform routine tasks such as tax-loss harvesting.

 We explain how Robo Advisors actually work, its quite logical really.